Odd Thomas (film): Plot

 Chief Porter is shot in a home invasion.
 Odd rushes to the hospital and learns that Porter is alive but in serious condition.
+The chief is saved from death due to a medallion that Odd had given him, which deflected the bullet.

 Odd investigates Bob's fatal bullet wound, and finds a tattoo matching Varner's.
-Odd realizes that Robertson was eliminated by his co-conspirators because Odd had begun to look into him.
+Odd realizes that Bob was eliminated by his co-conspirators because Odd had begun to look into him.
 Odd's powers lead him back to the mall, where Officer Eckles has murdered the mall security staff; Odd disables him with a baseball bat.
-He discovers Bob's moving van packed with explosives on a timer — apparently part of a plan to kill the shoppers in the mall and arriving first responders.
+Officer Varner has started shooting in the mall, killing quite a few.
+Odd discovers Bob's moving van packed with explosives on a timer – apparently part of a plan to kill the shoppers in the mall and arriving first responders.
 Odd drives it away from the mall, when Varner returns and shoots Odd.
 Varner clings to the outside of the van, attempting to finish off Odd.
 Odd jumps from the van as Varner enters the cab, and the van crashes into a man-made canal and explodes, incinerating Varner but killing no one else.

 Odd wakes in the hospital to find himself hailed as a local hero.
 Later, Odd retreats to Stormy's apartment to enjoy uninterrupted time with her.
 It is revealed that Stormy was killed in the mall shooting.
 Porter, realizing that Stormy's spirit is staying in this world only for Odd, advises him to let her go.
 Odd bids her a tearful farewell, promising her that they'll be reunited one day.
 Then Odd travels to Las Vegas to continue his crusade.